Re (Café Tacuba album): Legacy

 Re album established Café Tacuba's style of genre-switching, which had not been as prominent on their debut album Café Tacuba, released two years earlier.
 Its sheer length – an hour long – and experimentation with musical styles have made it a favorite among fans.
 One notable aspect of the album is that it contains several musical genres, notably norteño, huapango, banda, and bolero.

 Colombian rock band Aterciopelados performed a song entitled "Re" as an homage to the band and the album on their 2016 live album Reluciente, Rechinante y Aterciopelado.

-Re had sold 125,000 units in Mexico, 15,000 in Chile and 50,000 in the United States.
+Re has sold more than 125,000 units in Mexico, 15,000 in Chile and 50,000 in the United States.

-To date, it has received accolades from major media outlets like The New York Times, BBC Music, Rolling Stone, and AllMusic, and was ranked No. 3 on the “Los 600 de Latinoamérica” list compiled by a collective of music journalists earlier this decade, highlighting the top 600 Latin American albums from 1920-2022.
+To date, it has received accolades from major media outlets like The New York Times, BBC Music, Rolling Stone, and AllMusic, and was ranked No. 3 on the "Los 600 de Latinoamérica" list compiled by a collective of music journalists earlier this decade, highlighting the top 600 Latin American albums from 1920-2022.

 Album

-On this production, Argentine Gustavo Santaolalla, producer of the previous album, collaborated again with the band.
-The songs that make up "Re" feature a wide range of instrumentation and incorporate diverse musical styles into a single song, yet maintain the album's consistent tone.
-Its theme revolves around the recognition of the cultural differences of a diverse Mexico through the cyclical nature of sound.
+Argentinian producer Gustavo Santaolalla, who had worked on the band's previous album, collaborated again on this production.
+The songs that make up Re feature a wide range of instrumentation and incorporate diverse musical styles, often even in a single song, while maintaining the album's consistent tone.
+Its theme revolves around the recognition of Mexico's cultural diversity through the cyclical nature of sound.

-The album's eclectic approach is revealed in the opening track: "El aparato," instrumented with native and electronic sounds and telling a paranormal story starring a certain Pablo.
+The album's eclectic approach is revealed in the opening track, "El aparato", which uses a combination of Indigenous Mexican and electronic instrumentation to tell a paranormal story involving a character named Pablo.

-"La Ingrata," a parody of norteño music, in a kind of polka-ska style, was the album's biggest hit.
-In 2017, the group declared that they would not play it again to avoid changing people's minds with a song about shooting a woman twice.
+"La ingrata", a parody of norteño music in a kind of polka-ska style, was the album's biggest hit single.
+In 2017, the group declared that they would not play it again to avoid influencing the attitudes of listeners with a song about shooting a woman.